Our 4-year Roadmap. Image: Rao Advisors |

 We consider every minute detail during our course planning session, with one goal in mind: How to maximize the weighted average GPA and therefore, improve a student's class rank.
 Are there courses which a child should take for CBE (credit by exam) so that a slot opens up for a more advanced course during the school year?
 Should a student take a summer online course either at the district's virtual school (e-school) or at UT High School?
 When does the child prepare for admissions tests (SAT, ACT)?
 How do you maximize your chances of doing well on the PSAT-11?

 [In Texas, no prior counselor permission is required to take an online course from UT High School or another approved TEA provider.
-Please see section 74.23 under the TEA rules.
-Some school districts limit the number of online courses by grade, so check with your district - but taking one course is always permitted.
+Please examine remote learning options under the TEA rules.
+TxVSN is the default provider for remote learning.
+Non-TxVSN options include UT High School Online and Texas Tech.
+Some school districts limit the number of online courses by grade, so check with your district - but taking at least one course is generally permitted.

-But just because state law requires school districts to accept coursework done online or at another school, the law is vague on forcing school districts into accepting grades earned elsewhere and incorporating them into the school district's student academic record.
-For example, at Plano ISD, grades earned even in courses taken in its own eSchool are not used in computing a student's weighted average GPA and hence, class rank.
-Such courses appear in a student's transcript as "neutral," meaning like a "Pass/Fail" course.
+Just because state law requires school districts to accept coursework done online or at another school, the law is vague on forcing school districts into accepting grades earned elsewhere and incorporating them into the school district's student academic record.
+For example, at Plano ISD, grades earned even in its own eSchool are not used in computing a student's weighted average GPA and hence, class rank.
+Such courses appear on a student's transcript as "neutral," meaning like a "Pass/Fail" course.
 It is PISD's thinking that the purpose of such courses is only to get the student to complete a prerequisite course for topic acceleration (such as taking Algebra I in the summer to take Geometry I in the Fall) or complete a required course to fulfill state graduation requirements (such as Health).

 As a general rule, check with your school counselor once before registering elsewhere as district policies keep changing].

 [In Texas, no prior counselor permission is required to take an online course from UT High School or another approved TEA provider.
-Please see section 74.23 under the TEA rules.
-Some school districts limit the number of online courses by grade, so check with your district - but taking one course is always permitted.
+Please examine remote learning options under the TEA rules.
+TxVSN is the default provider for remote learning.
+Non-TxVSN options include UT High School Online and Texas Tech.
+Some school districts limit the number of online courses by grade, so check with your district - but taking at least one course is generally permitted.

-But just because state law requires school districts to accept coursework done online or at another school, the law is vague on forcing school districts into accepting grades earned elsewhere and incorporating them into the school district's student academic record.
-For example, at Plano ISD, grades earned even in courses taken in its own eSchool are not used in computing a student's weighted average GPA and hence, class rank.
-Such courses appear in a student's transcript as "neutral," meaning like a "Pass/Fail" course.
+Just because state law requires school districts to accept coursework done online or at another school, the law is vague on forcing school districts into accepting grades earned elsewhere and incorporating them into the school district's student academic record.
+For example, at Plano ISD, grades earned even in its own eSchool are not used in computing a student's weighted average GPA and hence, class rank.
+Such courses appear on a student's transcript as "neutral," meaning like a "Pass/Fail" course.
 It is PISD's thinking that the purpose of such courses is only to get the student to complete a prerequisite course for topic acceleration (such as taking Algebra I in the summer to take Geometry I in the Fall) or complete a required course to fulfill state graduation requirements (such as Health).

 As a general rule, check with your school counselor once before registering elsewhere as district policies keep changing].

 Most importantly, our detailed proprietary customized roadmap tool helps free up a student's time so that there is sufficient school-life balance.
-Each family receives our popular, proprietary 280-page guide to elite college admissions which is the content source for our public appearances, books, and flagship online courses.
 Families will also have free access to this website along with regular updates on our Facebook page.
 All client families get membership to our growing WhatsApp group community.

 With a roadmap, you can project-manage your child's high school years limiting the need to come to us frequently.
 [We recommend a 1-hour discussion once each school year to make sure the roadmap is still working, and fine-tune it as needed].